DemisR/workshop-docker/06-Docker-compose.md

 **version** is mandatory.
 (We should use "2" or later; version 1 is deprecated.)

-**services** is mandatory.
+**services** are mandatory.
 A service is one or more replicas of the same image running as containers.

-**networks** is optional and indicates to which networks containers should be connected.
+**networks** are optional and indicate to which networks containers should be connected.
 (By default, containers will be connected on a private, per-compose-file network.)

-**volumes** is optional and can define volumes to be used and/or shared by the containers.
+**volumes** are optional and can define volumes to be used and/or shared by the containers.

 ---